isabelle-prover/mirror-afp-devel/doc/editors/merge-release-into-devel.md

           hg resolv -l
-   shows the conflicts and the lines starting with `U` for (u)nresolved files such as `web/dependencies/index.json` or `web/statistics/index.html`.
+   shows the conflicts and the lines starting with `U` for (u)nresolved lists files such as `web/dependencies/index.json` or `web/statistics/index.html`.
 6. Run

           ./admin/sitegen -t ~/isabelle/devel/bin/isabelle